-But since all these facilities lack the quality care of hospitals in the U.S. and neighboring countries, some many expats leave Belize for more complicated types of medical treatment.
+But since all these facilities lack the quality care of hospitals in the U.S. and neighboring countries, many expats leave Belize for more complicated types of medical treatment.
 Many American retirees, for instance, return home for a few days whenever they want to take advantage of Medicare.
 Some expats also go to Chetumal and Merida, just north of the border in the Mexican state of Yucatán, and to Guatemala City and Antigua in Guatemala.

-Officials do, however, urge Americans with existing medical problems to carry a letter from their physician that describes the condition and lists medications, including the generic name of drugs prescribed for the problem.
+Officials urge Americans with existing medical problems to carry a letter from their physician that describes the condition and lists medications, including the generic name of drugs prescribed for the problem.
 To avoid the possibility of problems with customs officials, always keep medications carried abroad in their original containers that are clearly labeled.
 It's also important to complete the information page in your passport with the name, address, and telephone number of the person to contact in the event of an emergency.

-Simply enter your email address below and we'll send you a FREE report - Belize: The Top English Speaking Retirement Haven in the Caribbean.
+Learn more about Belize and other countries in our daily postcard e-letter.
+Simply enter your email address below and we'll send you a FREE report - Belize: The Friendly, Affordable Caribbean Nation.